fairtracks/omnipy/README.md

 # Updates

+- **June 22, 2024:** We're not very good at writing updates.
+Expect a larger update on an important and potentially groundbreaking new feature of Ommipy: the capability of model object to mimic behavior of the modelled class – with the addition of snapshots and rollbacks.
+So e.g. `Model[list[int]]` is not just a run-time type-safe parser that contuniously makes sure that the elements in the list are, in fact, integers; it can also be operated as a list using e.g. `.append()`, `.insert()` and concatenation with the `+` operator; and furthermore: if you add a non-parseable element, say `"abc"` instead of `"123"`, it will roll back the contents to the previous validated snapshot!
 - **Feb 3, 2023:** Documentation of the Omnipy API is still sparse.
 However, for examples of running code, please check out the [omnipy-examples repo](https://github.com/fairtracks/omnipy_examples).
 - **Dec 22, 2022:** Omnipy is the new name of the Python package formerly known as uniFAIR.